-More than ever, companies are relying on video interviewing to assess and hire candidates.
-Although technology has advanced to the extent that video connections feel almost as personal as face-to-face connections, employers do need to learn some basics around how to conduct a video interview in order to ensure a seamless experience.
+More companies are relying on video interviewing to assess and hire candidates.
+Technology has advanced to the extent that video connections feel almost as personal as face-to-face connections; however, employers still need to know the basics of how to conduct a video interview to ensure a seamless experience.

-One of the more frequent and frustrating hiccups that occur when conducting video interviews is technology failure.
-While convenient, remote interviews can prove to be unpredictable when unstable Wi-Fi and audio issues are a factor.
-In order to avoid this, conduct a technology check at least 24 hours before the interview.
-Be sure to check the Wi-Fi connection in the location where the interview will be conducted and ensure that the audio is working properly.
+One of the more frequent errors that occurs when conducting video interviews is technology failure.
+While convenient, remote interviews can prove to be unpredictable when unstable Wi-Fi/internet connection, poor camera/image quality, and audio issues come into play.
+To avoid this, conduct a technology check several hours prior to the interview.
+Be sure to check the Wi-Fi connection in the location where the interview will be conducted and ensure the camera (whether built-in or external) and audio are working properly.

-If you are not familiar with the video platform, then download the appropriate apps, create a sign-in, and perform any in-app tech checks before the interview.
+If you are not familiar with the video platform, download the appropriate apps, create a sign-in, and perform any in-app tech checks prior to the interview.
 This will save time, stress, and potential unexpected mishaps when it’s time to begin.
-Finally, turn off all notifications for apps that you do not wish to pop-up and send alerts while you are conducting the remote interview.
+Finally, turn off all notifications for apps that you do not wish to pop up or send alerts while you are conducting the remote interview.

 Some of this information might include: